What Is Cosmism?

 The word "Cosmism" has been used by others in the past in various ways, all of them related to and fairly harmonious with the sense in which I mean it here ... but in this Manifesto I'm largely ignoring the particulars of these prior uses.

-My goal in this Manifesto is to clearly and simply articulate the particular flavor of Cosmism that I find most sympathetic.
+My goal in this Manifesto is to clearly and simply articulate my own take on Cosmism -- that is: the particular flavor of Cosmism that I find most sympathetic.

 I've said Cosmism is a practical philosophy.
 What I mean by a "practical philosophy" is, in essence, a world-view and value-system -- but one that, in addition to containing abstract understanding, provides concrete guidance to the issues we face in our lives.

-Not only do I think Cosmism is a Good Thing in a general sense -- I think it will become increasingly relevant in the next decades and centuries as technology advances, and the "human world" we take for granted is replaced with a succession of radically different realities.
+Not only do I think Cosmism is a Good Thing in a general sense -- I think it will become increasingly relevant in the next years, decades and centuries as technology advances, as the "human world" we take for granted is replaced with a succession of radically different realities.

 The currently standard world-views and value-systems will, I suggest, not only fail to survive this transition, but -- worse yet -- fail terribly as guides as we pass through it.
 Cosmism is far better suited to guide us as these changes unfold.